dinhanhthi/notes/posts/game/2022-03-13-nintendo-switch-things.md

 {% assign img-url = '/img/post/gaming/nintendo' %}

 ::: warning
-These my personal notes and experiences with Switch.
-If you find something wrong or there are other things better, [feel free to comment](https://github.com/dinhanhthi/dinhanhthi.com/discussions).
+These are my personal notes and experiences with Switch.
+If you find something wrong or there are other things that are better, [feel free to comment](https://github.com/dinhanhthi/dinhanhthi.com/discussions).
 :::

 ## Good to know

+1. Buy the physical version if you are a collector / want to sell this game later / want to share it with friends.
+2. Buy the digital version if you aren't good at keeping things / don't want to sell / afraid of damaging the card / too lazy to change the card between games.
-1. You cannot transfer data from one user to another user!
+3. You cannot transfer data from one user to another user!
 However, you can transfer data between consoles, between consoles and server.
-Other words, the save is sticked to the user.
+In other words, the save state is bound to the user.
-2. Should buy games with different accoutns in case you wanna sell them later.
+4. You should buy games with different accoutns in case you want to sell them later.
-3. Don't buy a big case (which used for both switch and dock), just buy the case for only the switch (and its small accessories).
-Whenever you go somewhere, don't bring with you the dock, just the switch with an adapter (which play the same role as the dock).
+5. Don't buy a big bag (used for both switch and dock), just buy the bag for switch (and its small accessories).
+When you go somewhere, don't take with you the dock, just the switch with an adapter (which has the same function as the dock).

 ## Share your games with friends and share the money

-1. Suppose you have account A containing all of your games.
+1. Suppose you have an account A that contains all your games.
-2. Suppose your friend account is B.
+2. Suppose your friend has account B.
-3. You and your friend should add A on your consoles. **Your friend's console should be the primary console** for A and **yours is the secondary**.
+3. You and your friend should add A to your consoles. **Your friend's console should be the primary console** for A and **yours is the secondary**.
-4. ==You and your friend must play in different accounts==.
-You play on A and your friend play on B.
+4. ==You and your friend need to play in different accounts==.
+You play on A and your friend plays on B.

-What both of you can:
+What you both can do:

 1. Play the same game at the same time.
-2. Saved data are sticked to your own accounts (yours is A, your friend's is B).
+2. Data is saved opn your own accounts (your account is A, your friend's is B).
-3. If both of you subscribe to the nintendo online service, you can play games with each other.
+3. If you both subscribe to nintendo online service, you can play together.

 ## Games I like